[3.22] Ice Dancing Queen - Icestorm/Cyclone/CI - Viable For Everything

 Gloves, boots, helmet

-Optionally, add Culling Strike for bosses until you get it on a 6L chest.
+Optionally, use Culling Strike for bosses until you get it elsewhere (instead of Unbound Ailments).

-4L: CWDT - Immortal Call lv 6 - Increased Duration - Frost Bomb lv 1
+3L: CWDT - Immortal Call lv 6 - Increased Duration

 I highly recommend these flasks (or similar):